-- (1) 1The graduate school is headed by the Scientific Advisory Board and a managing director in a supporting role.
-2The managing director is chosen by the Natural Sciences Faculty III. - (2) 1The Scientific Advisory Board is comprised of professors and/or associate professors (Hochschullehrer) numbering four from the Natural Sciences Faculty III Biology and Preclinical Medicine, one from the Natural Sciences Faculty IV Chemistry and Pharmacy and two from the Medicine Faculty.
-2The members are chosen by the respective faculties. - (3) 1The term of office for the members of the Scientific Advisory Board is two years.
-2An extension of two years is possible.
-3If a member leaves before the end of the term, the relevant faculty names a successor.

-- (4) The members of the Scientific Advisory Board chose a chair and a deputy. - (5) 1The terms of office of the chair and the deputy are both two years.
-2Extensions of two years are possible. - (6) If the chair or deputy leaves the Scientific Advisory Board before the end of the term, the relevant faculty names a successor whose term of office will again be two years. - (7) The chair of the Scientific Advisory Board reports each year on the activities of the graduate school to the faculties involved in accordance with Para.
+- (1) The graduate school is headed by the Scientific Advisory Board and a managing director in a supporting role.
+The managing director is chosen by the Natural Sciences Faculty III. - (2) The Scientific Advisory Board is comprised of professors and/or associate professors (Hochschullehrer) numbering four from the Natural Sciences Faculty III Biology and Preclinical Medicine, one from the Natural Sciences Faculty IV Chemistry and Pharmacy and two from the Faculty of Medicine.
+The members are chosen by the respective faculties. - (3) The term of office for the members of the Scientific Advisory Board is two years.
+An extension of two years is possible.
+If a member leaves before the end of the term, the relevant faculty names a successor. - (4) The members of the Scientific Advisory Board chose a chair and a deputy. - (5) The terms of office of the chair and the deputy are both two years.
+Extensions of two years are possible. - (6) If the chair or deputy leaves the Scientific Advisory Board before the end of the term, the relevant faculty names a successor whose term of office will again be two years. - (7) The chair of the Scientific Advisory Board reports each year on the activities of the graduate school to the faculties involved in accordance with Para.
 2.

-§ 33 PhD representative
+§ 32 PhD representatives

-- (1) The doctoral students in each section involved (§ 34 Para.
-1) chose a spokesperson and a deputy spokesperson. - (2) The spokesperson and deputy for each section represent the concerns of the doctoral students in the Scientific Advisory Board and support the doctoral students in the organization of activities as part of the graduate school. - (3) The doctoral students support the advisory board in improving the conception of the graduate school.
+- (1) The doctoral students in each subject involved (§ 34 Para.
+1) chose a spokesperson and a deputy spokesperson. - (2) The spokesperson and deputy for each subject represent the concerns of the doctoral students in the Scientific Advisory Board and support the doctoral students in the organization of activities as part of the graduate school. - (3) The doctoral students support the advisory board in improving the conception of the graduate school.